 Additionally, the amendment will obligate platforms with over 1 million Turkish users to have a local company within the country.
 Of course, these international businesses will need official authorization from BTK in order to operate and fully comply with Turkish laws.

 Turkey has never been one to provide the most internet freedom to their citizens.
-Back in 2023, Freedom of the Net gave a score of 30 (in 100), continuing its steady decline over the past decade.
+Back in 2023, Freedom of the Net gave a score of 30 (out of 100), continuing its steady decline over the past decade.

 The government has become increasingly more authoritative throughout the years, enacting several laws that increase censorship and criminalize online speech.

-One good example of that is the Disinformation Law, enacted in 2022, which has been used as a weapon to silence members of the political opposition as well as critical journalists.
+One example is the Disinformation Law, enacted in 2022, which has been used as a weapon to silence members of the political opposition, as well as critical journalists.

 VPN services have been known to be an efficient tool to bypass censorship and circumvent governmental blockage or internet throttle.